abienvenido/dotfiles-powerhsell/README.md

 - oh-my-posh
 - powershell

-> `INFO: ` Tendras que abrir de nuevo una sesión para ver los cambios
+> `INFO: ` You will have to open a session again to see the changes

 # What does all this offer you:
 - Autocomplete with history in list by command or written online